-Overall, the panel members have concluded that the SWFWMD report and supporting documentation provided for the Homosassa River/Homosassa Spring Group MFL are of high quality, well written, and representative of an extensive work effort since the completion of the previous MFL.
-The panel members feel that SWFWMD has built upon and improved upon the previous analyses.
+Overall, the Panel members have concluded that the SWFWMD report and supporting documentation provided for the Chassahowitzka River/Chassahowitzka Spring Group MFL are of high quality, well written, and representative of an extensive work effort.
+The Panel members feel that SWFWMD has built upon and improved the analyses completed for development of the previous MFL for the system.
 Overall, the Peer Review Panel supports the conclusions presented within the MFL report and the use of the three critical habitats as the defining metrics.
-In the Initial Peer Review Report, the panel identified key comments/recommendations to improve the MFL report, supporting documentation, and associated analyses.
+In the Initial Peer Review Report, the Panel identified key comments/recommendations to improve the MFL report, supporting documentation, and associated analyses.
 These original comments/recommendations are maintained in the document.
-Following each section, a determination by the panel if the recommendation/comment was adequately addressed is provided.
+Following each section, a determination by the Panel if the recommendation/comment was adequately addressed is provided.

 Specific components of the MFL report and supporting documentation were identified by the Peer Review Panel as critical in the MFL development.
-The following components were identified for specific review and discussion:
+The following components were identified for specific review and discussion or were general items to address: